We are building an alliance for those who prefer to stay barefoot - even in public.

 The Barefoot Alliance is a growing movement of groups, individuals - any of us humans - who keep our feet as nature intended: free of unhealthy, uncomfortable and potentially dangerous footwear.
-Going barefoot is innate.
+Going barefoot is human.
 It is a simple, vital way to stay feeling young, healthy, relaxed and more connected with our surroundings.
 Footwear should never replace the job of our feet!

 barefoot is safe for most people

 - Risks from broken glass, nails and other sharp objects in public places are drastically overstated and essentially nonexistant.

 - Your eyes are great at seeing dangers on the ground and avoiding them.
 Any dangers so small that they can't be seen will not cause major injury.

 - Our feet can become well conditioned to go barefoot, but there are some people who should rarely go without shoes due to poor circulation or peripheral neuropathy.

 liability & the law favor the feet

 - Laws, health codes, and safety regulations do not restrict people from shopping or dining while barefoot in public.

 - Driving barefoot is not restricted by law in any U.S. state1, Canada, the UK and beyond.